Modeling, Simulation and Visualization of

 Note the red box.
 This is an equivalent-inertia box rendering of the body inertial properties, and is generated by MuJoCo internally.
 The box is over the geoms but not over the sites.
 This is because only the geoms were used to (automatically) infer the inertial properties of the body.
 If we happen to know the latter, we can of course specify them directly.
 But it is often more convenient to let the model compiler infer these body properties from the geoms attached to it, using the assumption of uniform density (geom density can be specified in the XML; the default is the density of water).

-One of the key distinctions between MuJoCo and gaming engines (such as ODE, Bullet, Havoc, PhysX) is that MuJoCo operates in generalized or joint coordinates, while gaming engines operate in Cartesian coordinates.
+One of the key distinctions between MuJoCo and gaming engines (such as ODE, Bullet, Havoc, PhysX) is that MuJoCo operates in generalized or joint coordinates, while gaming engines operate in Cartesian coordinates, although Bullet now supports generalized coordinates.
 The differences between these two approaches can be summarized as follows:

 - Best suited for elaborate kinematic structures such as robots;